How to Build a Personal Loan App?

 4. Backend Development

-This is where the real engine of your app lives.
+Back end development is the core of your app’s functionality—this is where the real engine of your app lives.
 The backend must handle loan requests, run eligibility checks, calculate EMIs, and store user data securely.
 It should also support integration with third-party services like payment gateways and credit bureaus.

 Scalability is critical.
 As loan volumes grow, the backend should be able to process thousands of requests without crashing.
 Using a microservices architecture or cloud-based solutions like AWS or Azure ensures flexibility.